kwilinsi/ClassicalSchoolAnalyzer/external/address/README.md

 The file must contain a JSON array, where each element is an address string to normalize.

 The output is a JSON object with key `"output_file"` pointing to the path of the output data.
 (If a fatal error occurred, the output will be the error message instead.)
-The output file is located in the same directory as the input.
+The output file is located in the same directory as the input, having the same file name but with the suffix `"_normalized"`.
 The output is also a JSON array, this time containing objects.
 Each object will either have the key `normalized` mapped to the normalized address, or it will contain an error message.

 ### __Task: `compare`__